kheeran/kheeran.github.io/_posts/2022-09-15-publication-Space-Optimal-Vertex-Cover-in-Dynamic-Streams.markdown

 This is my very first student-only publication which will appear in the proceedings of the 25th International Workshop on Approximation Algorithms for Combinatorial Optimization Problems (APPROX 2022) with co-author Vihan Shah from Rutgers University.

 I am grateful for my co-author Vihan and all our in-depth discussions on this work and its presentation.
-Similarly, the stimulating discussions regarding this work with my supervisor, Christian Konrad, and Vihan's supervisor, Sepehr Assadi, were invaluable.
+Similarly, the discussions regarding this work with my supervisor, Christian Konrad, and Vihan's supervisor, Sepehr Assadi, were invaluable.
 Thank you!

 #### Abstract